MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/proof-of-possession-tokens.md

 ## Proof-of-Possession for public clients

 Proof-of-Possession on public client flows can be achieved with the use of the updated [Windows broker](../acquiring-tokens/desktop-mobile/wam.md) in MSAL 4.52.0 and above.
 Contrary to the confidential client flow, it is not possible to provide your own key to sign the PoP token.
+MSAL will use the best available keys which exist on the machine, typically hardware keys (see [TPM](https://learn.microsoft.com/windows/security/hardware-security/tpm/tpm-fundamentals).

+It is possible that a client does not support creating PoP tokens.
+This is due to the fact that brokers (WAM, Company Portal) are not always present on the device or that the SDK does not implement the protocol on a specific operating system.
+Currently, PoP tokens are available on Windows 10+ and Windows Server 2019+.
+Use the API `publicClientApp.IsProofOfPossessionSupportedByClient()` to understand if POP is supported by the client.

+###

-Example implementation:
+Example simple implementation:

 ```csharp
 // Required for the use of the broker (on all supported platforms except .NET 6 Windows and above)